2020 was our first year of funding Arts and Mental Health. Examples of what we have funded so far, include:

 Over the long-term we know that:

-- this programme will run for at least five years across the UK with up to £1 million available each year
+- this programme will run for at least five years across the UK with over £1 million available each year

 - the opportunities available each year are likely to vary as we intend to collaborate with other funders to develop and extend the programme

 - the major focus of the programme will be on participatory art, where trained artists work with people without their training to develop their creative skills.

 All funding rounds will be announced on this website and you can keep up-to-date by signing up for our Arts newsletter.